metaory/mxcolr/README.md

 Advance Usage
 =============
-if further steps required to patch an app a plugin `sh` file can be added to plugins forlder to make the additinal steps plugin apply function will be called after parsing templates if there is any template
+if further steps required to patch an app a plugin `sh` file can be added to plugins forlder to make the additinal steps

 each `sh` file presents in `./plugins` folder is treated as a plugin and is sourced